aither64/haveclip-desktop/README.md

 --------
 It is strongly recommended to use the encryption and have unique private key and certificate on every computer.
-HaveClip then ensures, that the clipboard will be sent and received only to/from authenticated peers (those listed in Pool with appropriate certificates) and that the transfer will be encrypted.
+HaveClip then ensures, that the clipboard will be sent and received only to/from authenticated peers (those listed in *Devices* with appropriate certificates) and that the transfer will be encrypted.

 If one does not use the encryption, literally everyone can change the content